 After the most extensive calibration and validation activity ever performed in Europe (200 teams), the Commissioning Phase was completed in December 2002 with a Validation Workshop during which the Earth Science community confirmed its enthusiasm for the initial performances and capabilities of the data provided by the Envisat instruments.
-The validation effort continues during the mission lifetime in order to improve the accuracy of the product geophysical measurements.
-As an example, a successful Atmospheric Chemistry Balloon Campaign took place this summer in Brazil.
+The validation effort continues during the mission lifetime in order to continuously improve the accuracy of the products and geophysical measurements.

-During 2003, the Envisat services to users were gradually open and have now reached a stable status with satisfactory data acquisition and product generation performances.
-A total of 78 different types of products are generated amounting to about 250 GBytes of product data per day.
-Internet access to NRT products is now granted to registered users.
-In addition, some products (e.g. MERIS and AATSR) are broadcasted through DDS (Data Dissemination Satellite) via Eutelsat-1 and Eutelsat-3.
-Several of these products have been tailored for the meteorology community and are also available through dedicated ftp servers in Near Real Time.
+During 2003, the services to users were gradually open and have now reached a stable status with satisfactory data acquisition and product generation performances.
+A total of 77 different types of products are generated amounting to about 140 GBytes of product data per day.
+Several of these products have been tailored for the meteorology community and are available on Internet in Near Real Time.

-About two thirds of the Envisat instrument data is transmitted to the ground via the ESA data relay satellite, Artemis, providing Europe with raw data acquisition capabilities for any location worldwide.
-Latest upgrades in the ground segment include a new type of ASAR product and gradual on-line availability of archived data (e.g. MERIS reprocessed data
+An important part of the Envisat data is transmitted to the ground via the ESA data relay satellite, Artemis, providing Europe with data acquisition capabilities for any location worldwide.

 The most complete information about the Envisat mission, system, instruments, its products, user services can be find on the Envisat mission web site at http://envisat.esa.int/.
-The web site also includes the latest mission news, such as the problems currently experienced with the MIPAS and GOMOS instruments.
+The web site also includes the latest mission news, such as the problems currently experienced with the MIPAS instrument.